sbabic/swupdate/doc/source/swupdate.rst

 - libconfig: it is used by the default parser.
 - libarchive (optional) for archive handler
 - librsync (optional) for support to apply rdiff patches
-- libjson (optional) for JSON parser and Hawkbit
+- libjson (optional) for JSON parser and hawkBit
 - libubootenv (optional) if support for U-Boot is enabled
 - libebgenv (optional) if support for EFI Boot Guard is enabled
 - libcurl used to communicate with network